 Excessive Alcohol Consumption

-Drinking alcohol in moderate amounts is completely acceptable, but excessive alcohol consumption can increase the risk of developing a range of chronic diseases like cardiovascular disease, chronic kidney disease and type 2 diabetes.
+Drinking alcohol in moderate amounts does not pose a health risk, but excessive alcohol consumption can increase your risk of developing a range of chronic diseases like cardiovascular disease, chronic kidney disease and type 2 diabetes.
 Be sure to drink in moderation to prevent these risks.

 In a report from the World Health Organisation on the impact of chronic disease in Singapore, 80% of premature stroke, heart disease and type 2 diabetes, as well as 40% of cancer could be prevented through a healthy diet, regular exercise or physical activity, and refraining from tobacco products.
 With that, altering your lifestyle to eliminate behavioural risk factors is also a form of prevention.